zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/23-sinhala-google.md

 It means suppressing and eliminating all dangers.

 [APZ 131.4] (# apz131.4) # apz131.4 .ref .apz} "Happy minded
-He will deal with him. ”That is what the Buddha remembered.
+He will deal with him.
+"That is what the Buddha remembered.
 It has long been said that when one is endowed with sublime mindfulness and wisdom It is composed of remembrance and remembrance.
 That is.
 So on that soil The Buddha declared.